simplecrypto/ppagent/README.rst

     sudo pip install ppagent
     sudo ppagent install upstart
+ppagent will now start with your computer automatically.

 Windows:
 **************************
 #. `Download latest binary <https://github.com/icook/ppagent/releases/download/v0.2.5/ppagent.exe>`_.
 #.
 Run the binary when connected to stratum.simpledoge.com and status will be automatically reported.

+To make ppagent start on boot, `see this post <http://superuser.com/questions/63326/enable-exe-to-run-at-startup>`_.

 Debian (for BAMT or SMOS):
 **************************